DavidSatria29/Sentiment_Analysis_/README.md

 6. **Scikit-learn**: Toolkit for machine learning algorithms and model evaluation.
 7. **PyTorch**: Framework for flexible and efficient model training.
 8. **NLTK**: Library for text preprocessing tasks like tokenization, stemming, and lemmatization.
+9. **Django Framework**: Web application framework used to integrate the model for accepting new user inputs and providing real-time sentiment analysis.

 ## Project Objectives
 1. Automate sentiment analysis of product reviews.
 2. Provide insights into consumer opinions and preferences.
 3. Evaluate model performance using metrics such as accuracy, precision, recall, and F1-score.
+4. Integrate the model with a Django-based web application for real-time analysis of new user inputs.

 ## Scope
 - Develop a sentiment analysis model for automatic evaluation of product reviews.
 - Utilize product review datasets from Kaggle.
 - Evaluate model performance for reliability and validity.
+- Deploy the model using Django to create a web application for live user interactions.

 ## Dataset
 The dataset contains information about product reviews, including: